Luiz shambles, Ozil mystery & injury woes: Even Arteta can't save Arsenal from themselves | Goal.com

 It was the fourth penalty Luiz had conceded this season, equalling the record for the most amount of spot-kicks given away in a Premier League campaign.

-He might not get a chance to break the record in his own right, as he will now serve a one-match ban which will rule him out of Saturday’s trip to Brighton.
+He might not get a chance to break the record in his own right, as he will now serve a two-match ban which will rule him out of Saturday’s trip to Brighton and next Thursday's game at Southampton.

 And given he is out of contract this summer , if he does not reach an agreement to extend his stay in north London before June 23, he will not be allowed to play again this season.
 On tonight’s evidence, however, that would not be a bad thing.
 Arsenal need more, much more.